 Economic Opportunity Credit:

 For qualified companies that create at least 20 new jobs within specified time limits (10 jobs in the case of qualified small business) as a result of their business expansion project, the State's Economic Opportunity Tax Credit can offset up to 80 percent of specified business taxes for a period of up to 13 years.
 If a qualified company that creates the requisite number of jobs pays an annual median wage higher than the statewide average non-farm payroll wage, then the qualified company can offset up to 100 percent of the specified taxes for up to 13 years.

-For qualified businesses creating less than 20 new jobs within specified time limits, or for a qualified small business creating less than 10 new jobs, a $3,000 credit is allowed per new full time job for five years, providing the new job pays at least $32,000 per year and the employee has employer-provided health insurance benefits.
+For qualified businesses creating fewer than 20 new jobs within specified time limits, or for a qualified small business creating fewer than 10 new jobs, a $3,000 credit is allowed per new, full-time job for five years, providing the new job pays at least $32,000 per year and the employee has employer-provided health insurance benefits.
 The $32,000 figure is adjusted annually for cost-of-living.

-The program provides a special valuation for manufacturing property to businesses that make qualified capital improvements of at least $50 million to an existing base of $100 million or more, or in the case of natural gas liquid extraction, to qualified improvements of at least $10 million to an existing base of $20 million.
-It values the new capital addition at a salvage value of 5 percent for the first 10 years.
-Calculation: ((5% x Cost of the Property) x 60%) x Rate = Tax.
+The program provides a special valuation for manufacturing property to businesses that make qualified capital improvements of at least $50 million to an existing base of $100 million or more.
+It values the new capital addition at a salvage value of 5 percent for the first

 Manufacturing Investment Credit:

 A tax credit is allowed against up to 60 percent of corporate net income tax and business franchise tax based on qualified investment in eligible manufacturing property, with no new job creation required.